-The thing is, it could just be as simple making a few tweaks and changes to your usual diet and exercise regime – shake things up so to speak.
+The thing is, it could just be as simple making a few tweaks and changes to your usual diet and exercise regime to shake things up.
 Doing this alone may be the missing piece of the puzzle that could get your body in fat torching mode again.
 Like they say, ‘a change is as good as a rest’ (at least, I think they do), and this is true for your body also.

 Eating the Right Foods